pjflanagan/char-pinyin-juying/README.md

   - `data` source dictionaries and generated maps
 - `pages` these are public webpages with tools that use the dictionary
   - `data` output dictionary
+  - `lib` minified libraries
+  - `src` shared source code for theme styles and utils
+  - `resource` this is the bulk of it, where we will actually build little apps for studying

 ### Build the Dictionary

-There might be libraries missing from here.

 ```
 $ cd scripts
-$ python3 -m pip install requirements.txt
+$ python3 -m pip install -r requirements.txt
 $ python3 ./make-*.py
 ```